Lista de nominados a los premios Oscar

 Cinematografía: “The Irishman”, Rodrigo Prieto; “Joker”, Lawrence Sher; “The Lighthouse”, Jarin Blaschke; “1917”, Roger Deakins; “Once upon a Time...in Hollywood”, Robert Richardson.

-Guion adaptado: “The Irishman”, Steven Zaillian; “Jojo Rabbit”, Taika Waititi; “Joker”, Todd Phillips, Scott Silver; “Just Mercy”, Destin Daniel Cretton y Andrew Lanham; “Little Women”; Greta Gerwig; “The Two Popes”, Anthony McCarten.
+Guion adaptado: “The Irishman”, Steven Zaillian; “Jojo Rabbit”, Taika Waititi; “Joker”, Todd Phillips, Scott Silver; “Little Women”; Greta Gerwig; “The Two Popes”, Anthony McCarten.

 Guion original: “Knives Out”, Rian Johnson; “Marriage Story”, Noah Baumbach; “1917”, Sam Mendes y Krysty Wilson-Cairns; “Once Upon a Time... in Hollywood”, Quentin Tarantino; “Parasite”, Bong Joon-ho, Jin Won Han.